 - Are suspected of being carriers of an infectious disease.

-According to the Commissioner for Human Rights,[19] before the application to the court to place or prolong the stay of a foreigner, is submitted by the Border Guard, the physicians only issue an opinion on whether the foreigner’s physical health at the time of the examination allows for a stay in the detention centre.
-This means that the assessment does not include:
+According to the Commissioner for Human Rights,[26] before Border Guards submit the application to place or prolong the stay of a third-country national in detention before the court, physicians only issue an opinion on whether the person’s physical health at the time of the examination allows for a stay in the detention centre.
+Thus, the assessment does not include:

 - danger to life and health through the risk of deterioration of the current state of health e.g., emerging or worsening of mental disorders due to re-traumatisation and stress caused by detention;

-- the state of mental health, as-no psychological or psychiatric examination is carried out;
+- the person’s mental health, as no psychological or psychiatric examination is carried out;

-- the mental state and the physical state in terms of the presumption of being subjected to violence (as there is no psychological or psychiatric examination or medical evaluation of the injuries and their possible causes).
+- the possibility that the person has been subjected to violence and the impact on physical and mental health (as there is no psychological / psychiatric examination or medical evaluation of injuries and their possible causes).

-The Commissioner for Human Rights, in his letter addressed to the Presidents of Regional Courts, expressed his concerns about the cases of foreigners placed in detention who were victims of violence and were in bad psychophysical condition.
-Furthermore, it was underlined that the level of medical and psychological care was far from sufficient and the contact with psychologists in detention centres was unavailable, which might lead to the deterioration of foreigners’ health through secondary victimization.[22]
-For example, in the detention centre in Krosno, only one psychologist was hired for 8 hours, once a week who was responsible for 79-80 people in Krosno Odrzańskie.[23]
-In Białystok and in Biała Podlaska[24] there are two psychologists – one internal and one external.[25]
-In the opinion of NPM, an additional psychologist should be employed in Biala Podlaska to address existing needs.[26]
+The Commissioner for Human Rights, in his letter addressed to the Presidents of Regional Courts, expressed his concerns about cases of third-country nationals placed in detention who were victims of violence and were in bad psychophysical condition.
+Furthermore, he underscored how the level of medical and psychological care was far from sufficient and contact with psychologists in detention centres was impossible, which might lead to the deterioration of foreigners’ health through secondary victimization.[27]
+For example, in 2024 in the detention centre in Krosno, only one psychologist was hired for 8 hours, once a week, while being responsible for 79-80 people in Krosno Odrzańskie.[28]
+In 2025 in Białystok, Przemyśl and in Biała Podlaska[29] there were two psychologists – one internal and one external (part time).[30]
+In the opinion of NPM in 2024, an additional psychologist should be employed in Biala Podlaska to address existing needs.[31]

-In 2024 the Polish Migration Forum[27] higlighted that NGOs face barriers to accessing people in need in detention centre, that the number of hired psychologists and physicians in detention centres is insufficient[28] and the psychologists do not know the languages of the migrants, which made it difficult or even impossible to establish proper contact with a foreigner.
-The Ombudsman expressed concerns regarding the fact that access to psychological assistance provided by the NGOs is significantly limited.[29]
+In 2024 the Polish Migration Forum[32] higlighted that : NGOs face barriers to accessing people in need in detention centre; the number of hired psychologists and physicians in detention centres is insufficient;[33] psychologists do not know the languages of third-country nationals, which made it difficult or even impossible to establish proper contact.
+The Ombudsman expressed concerns regarding the fact that access to psychological assistance provided by the NGOs is significantly limited.[34]

-Additionally, courts do not accept psychological opinions submitted by independent psychologists (e.g. from NGOs),[30] only in exceptional cases the Regional courts take them into account[31] and they rely on short opinions (very often it is one sentence stating there are no obstacles to prolonging the stay in a guarded centre) of the physician who works in the detention centre.[32]
-There are doubts as to whether the physician conducts medical checks on individuals before issuing health certificates.
+Courts generally do not accept psychological opinions submitted by independent psychologists (e.g. from NGOs),[36] save in exceptional cases.[37]
+Courts rather rely on the short opinions (very often, a single sentence stating that there are no obstacles to prolonging stay in a guarded centre) of the detention centre physician.[38]
+There are doubts as to whether the physician actually conducts medical checks on individuals before issuing health certificates.
+As highlighted by the NPM, medical opinions in third-country nationals’ cases are very general or offer only a partial view of a third-country national’s state of health, completely failing to address the issue of potential experience of violence.[39]
 Physicians typically have general specialisations, which means they may lack the expertise to assess the mental state of a detained person.

 If medical or psychological opinions, which are in a foreigner’s files, indicate that a foreigner has experienced violence, the documentation is not always handed over to the court.
 This results in the illegal placement of people who have experienced violence in detention centres and arrests for foreigners, and consequently leads to their secondary traumatisation.[40]